apacheignite/documentation/basic-concepts/async-support.md

 [/block]
 `IgniteAsyncSupport` interface adds asynchronous mode to many Ignite APIs.
 For example, `IgniteCompute`, `IgniteServices`, `IgniteCache`, and `IgniteTransactions` all extend `IgniteAsyncSupport` interface.

-To enable asynchronous mode, you should call `withAsync()` method which will return an instance of the same API, but now with asynchronous behavior enabled.
+To enable asynchronous mode, you should call `withAsync()` method which will return an instance of the same API with asynchronous behavior enabled.
 [block:callout]
 {
   "type": "info",